 Finally, what advice would you give to those who have never been on a biking adventure or even a bike?
 Or even those who are just looking for a closer bonding experience with dad?

 First thing I would say is DO IT!

 People wait and wait, believing that at some point in the future they will magically have more time.
 We need to realise that we all have time, right now, we just need to: 1.
 Decide to do it, and 2.
 Plan it.
 Also, money is not an excuse, which we use that one all the time.
 On The Camino, you can pay as little as €5 per night in some places, €5!

 Biking adventures are just that, adventures.
 You see new places, meet new people, taste new food, and more importantly, you grow.
 Travelling opens up the mind, I love it.

 If your goal is to get closer to somebody, to bond, that’s great.
-But be aware that we all have different perspectives based on our experiences and beliefs, so you need to be very open.
+However, be aware that we all have different perspectives based on our experiences and beliefs, so you need to be very open.
 Open and listen.
-Depending on who you will be travelling with, you may normally see that person a couple times a week or few hours a day.
+Depending on who you will be travelling with, you may normally see that person a couple of times a week or few hours a day.
 When you go on an adventure like The Camino, you’re going to be with them 24/7.
 So yeah, be open.